SupriyaChinthakuntla/KDD/README.md

 ## The MSE analysis for the model to figure out the perfect number of neighbours to get accurate results:

+Creating a model by using K nearest neighbour algorithm to find the mean covid indexes for a given geographic location.

 ![alt text](/Images/Images/KNN.PNG "Images")

 ## Visualization of Top 10 Counties Active COVID cases in USA